63445538/Birthday_money_generator/README.md

 # Birthday_money_generator

-A naive parser that can switch people name to the birthday money in their red envelope.
+A naive parser that can switch character's GB18030 of a person's name to the birthday money for the red envelope.